 The Shell CashBack World Mastercard from BMO offers a lucrative rewards structure for anyone who spends big on gas and at Costco.

-First and foremost, the card offers 1.25% cash back per dollar spent everywhere including at Costco, which is well above the standard 1% earn rate.
+First and foremost, the card offers 1.25% cash back per dollar spent everywhere including at Costco, which is well above the standard 0.5% to 1% earn rate.
 Second, it lets you earn up to 3% when you refill your car’s gas tank at any of the over 1,300 Shell gas stations located across Canada.
-Last but not least, the card comes with a complimentary roadside assistance membership that on its own carries a $69 value.
+Finally, the card comes with a complimentary roadside assistance membership that on its own carries a $69 value.
 All that is packaged into a card that comes with a reasonable $79 annual fee.

 MBNA Rewards Platinum Plus Mastercard

 The MBNA Rewards Platinum Plus has no annual fee and no minimum income requirement, immediately making it one of the most accessible options on this list.
 Cardholders earn 2 points per dollar spent on gas, groceries, and restaurants, and 1 point per dollar on all other purchases (including at Costco).
-For context: 1 MBNA point = 1% when redeemed for travel or around 0.9% when redeemed for gift cards.
+For context: 1 MBNA point equals 1% when redeemed for travel or around 0.9% when redeemed for gift cards.

 Yes, the card’s rewards scheme offers a standard 1 point per dollar at Costco, but it still outearns the Capital One Costco Mastercard (which starts offering rewards at just 0.5% cash back).
 The MBNA Rewards Platinum Plus also has groceries as a bonus category, making it a solid option to use for shopping runs at full-fledged grocery stores like No Frills or Loblaws, and overall, a great all-around alternative to the Capital One Costco Mastercard.

 Triangle World Elite

-If you love shopping at Canadian Tire as much as you do Costco, you’ll want to consider picking up the Triangle World Elite Mastercard.
+If you love to shop at Canadian Tire as much as you do Costco, you’ll want to consider picking up the Triangle World Elite Mastercard.